 - Gaining weight for no reason?
 Not feeling very amorous lately?
 Feeling weaker than you normally do?
-You may have a hormone imbalance that can be easily adjusted with proper nutrition, supplements, a weight loss plan and targeted treatments.
+You may have a hormone imbalance that can easily adjust with proper nutrition, supplements, a weight loss plan, and targeted treatments.
 Get your hormones tested!

 - Ever wonder if hormone testing is right for you?
 Have you read about the wonders of hormone replacement therapy for low testosterone?
-If you’re a man over 30, you just can’t lose by getting your hormone levels tested on a regular basis.
+If you’re a man over 30, you can’t lose by getting your hormone levels tested regularly.
 Want to know more?

 Identify the Culprit

 A hormone test can determine if your levels are properly balanced or skewed too high or low.
 Having this kind of testing done allows your hormone imbalance specialist to accurately establish a baseline for your health and develop a tailored approach for its improvement.
 After establishing your baseline, further hormone tests help your doctor assess whether your hormone imbalance treatment has worked or needs to continue.